Following system colour scheme Selected dark colour scheme Selected light colour scheme

 3. There was prior discussion about adding “true” reference counting to interpreters (which would deallocate upon reaching zero), which would have been very confusing if there was an existing API in CPython titled PyInterpreterRef that did something different.

-In earlier revisions of this PEP, interpreter locks were a property of a thread state rather than a property of an interpreter.
-This meant that PyThreadState_Ensure() kept an interpreter lock held, and it was released upon calling PyThreadState_Release().
-A thread state that held a lock to an interpreter was known as a “non-daemon thread state.”
-At first, this seemed like an improvement, because it shifted management of a lock’s lifetime to the thread instead of the user, which eliminated some boilerplate.
+In earlier revisions of this PEP, interpreter guards were a property of a thread state rather than a property of an interpreter.
+This meant that PyThreadState_Ensure() kept an interpreter guard held, and it was closed upon calling PyThreadState_Release().
+A thread state that had a guard to an interpreter was known as a “non-daemon thread state”.

+At first, this seemed like an improvement because it shifted the management of a guard’s lifetime to the thread rather than the user, which eliminated some boilerplate.
 However, this ended up making the proposal significantly more complex and hurt the proposal’s goals:

-Exposing an Activate/Deactivate API Instead of Ensure/Clear
+Exposing an Activate/Deactivate API instead of Ensure/Release

 More importantly though, I think this makes it clearer who owns the thread state - a manually created one is controlled by the code that created it, and once it’s deleted it can’t be activated again.